 Elizabeth Herbin-Triant is a United States historian with particular interests in the South and African-American history.
-Her book, Legislating Jim Crow Neighborhoods: Race, Class, and Campaigns for Residential Segregation in Early-Twentieth-Century North Carolina, is under contract with Columbia University Press.
-Her other research projects have explored African-American migration within the U.S. and emigration to Liberia, segregationist ideas in South Africa, the Harlem Renaissance, and agrarianism in the American South.
+Her book, Threatening Property: Race, Class, and Campaigns to Legislate Jim Crow Neighborhoods, will be published by Columbia University Press in the spring of 2019 in the series Studies in the History of U.S. Capitalism.
+Through an examination of campaigns to put residential segregation into law in early-twentieth-century North Carolina, this book explores how class influenced segregationist thinking.
 Before joining the faculty at UMass Lowell, Professor Herbin-Triant taught at St. John's University in New York and held a postdoctoral fellowship in Agrarian Studies at Yale University.
 Her essays have appeared in publications including The Washington Post, The Journal of Southern History, and Agricultural History.
 Professor Herbin-Triant is the faculty advisor to UMass Lowell's Black Student Union.